Covid: Wales possibly coming to peak says minister

 He said it was "time to move forward as we learn to live with the virus".

+Plaid also called for sport restrictions to be lifted if Wales has reached a peak.

-Giving evidence to the Health and Social Committee on Thursday, Ms Morgan said: "I know that in London about 10% of the population are ill with Covid and in Wales it's about 6%.
+Giving evidence to the Senedd Health and Social Care Committee on Thursday, Ms Morgan said: "I know that in London about 10% of the population are ill with Covid and in Wales it's about 6%.

 "So that's a significant difference and, obviously, we're hoping that we're coming to the peak now.